tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 You can see from the above table that many of issues raised by these linting rules can be automatically resolved by the serializer.
-Noting the overlap of the MSG and Recommended presets with the rules that are automatically fixed by the serializer, I could get a reasonably compact rule set by including those presets, the GFM plugin, and just 6 extra rules.
-This did included a number of rules that could not be fixed by the serializer,  but they all seemed to be sensible enough and I had no problems including them.
+Noting the overlap of the MSG and Recommended presets with the rules that are automatically fixed by the serializer, I realized I could get a reasonably compact rule set by including those two presets, the GFM plugin, and just six extra rules.
+This also included some rules that could not be fixed by the serializer,  but they all seemed to be sensible enough and I had no problems including them.

-The default [`remark-stringify`][remark-stringify] settings, the default linting rule settings, and the [`remark-preset-lint-markdown-style-guide`][remark-preset-lint-markdown-style-guide] setting overrides, were generally fairly complimentary, and there were only a couple of instances where I had to override settings to get the desired behaviour.

-The following is a trimmed down version of the configuration that I use, with the required overrides.
+Fortunately the default linting rule settings, the MSG preset overrides, and the default serializer settings, were fairly complimentary, and there were only a couple of instances where I had to override settings to get the desired behaviour.
+The following is a trimmed down version of the configuration that I use.
 The [full version][my-remarkrc] includes detailed comments on all the official rules as a quick reference in case I need to tweak anything.

 ```yaml
 settings: